pindiespace/wevidhere/INSTALL.md

 	- Put your current folder holding all your HTML, JS, CSS and other files into this folder.
 	- Name it "public"

-5. Add the following files from the default repository
+5. Add the following files and folders from the default repository

-	- "package.json"
-	- "bower.json"
-	- ".gitignore"
+	package.json
+	bower.json
+	.gitignore
+	.bowerrc
+	/test

 6. Edit "repository" in "package.json" to reflect your git default project directory